Skip to content

 HasValue / hasValue true if a script is assigned to this field

-Launch / launch Launch the script, returns instanceId
+Launch / launch Launch the script, returns instanceId.
+Accepts optional onComplete callback.

 Stop / stop (static) Stop a running script by instanceId